Frequently asked questions

 Can I bring my baby/child to the class with me?

-Babies are welcome to any of our postnatal classes that state ‘babies welcome’ up until they are on the move.
+Babies are welcome to any of our Postnatal classes that state ‘babies welcome’ up until they are on the move.
 You are welcome to stop and feed/settle at any point during the class.
 We have quiet areas in the studio for feeding, and a change table in our change rooms.
-Once they are crawling, they are welcome to come if they are happy in the pram (please be aware we are up a flight of stairs, so lighter prams are best).
+Once they are crawling, they are welcome to come if they are happy in the pram (please be aware, our Mount Eden studio is up a flight of stairs, so lighter prams are best.
+There is pram access at Northcote).
 Older children are welcome to join you in the studio for classes, if they are happy to quietly entertain themselves next to you, or in the waiting area.

 I’m pregnant, which classes are appropriate for me?

 Congratulations!
 You are welcome to join our classes at any stage of pregnancy, if cleared by your LMC.
-If you are under 16 weeks of pregnancy, you’re welcome to join any of our Foundations Pilates classes, or any yoga classes.
+If you are under 16 weeks of pregnancy, you’re welcome to join any of our Foundations Pilates classes, barre or any yoga classes.
 Please let the instructor know you are pregnant.
 After 16 weeks of pregnancy, it is recommended not to lie on your back to exercise, plus lying on your tummy may be uncomfortable then, so we recommend joining our pregnancy specific classes at that point onwards.
-We have several pregnancy options: pregnancy mat pilates, pregnancy reformer pilates, pregnancy yoga.
+We have several pregnancy options: Pregnancy Mat Pilates, pregnancy Reformer Pilates, Pregnancy Yoga, and any Barre class.
 All of our pregnancy classes are run by experienced instructors and maternity physios, so you know you’ll be working all the right areas, in a challenging but safe environment.

 I’ve just had a baby, what classes are appropriate for me?

 Congratulations mama, and well done for wanting to rehabilitate after pregnancy birth!
-We recommend a post-natal WOF appointment with one of our pelvic floor physios to start your journey.
+We recommend a postnatal WOF appointment with one of our pelvic floor physios to start your journey.
 All of our postnatal classes are a perfect place to start.
-We focus on deep tummy and pelvic floor muscles, upper back and neck stretching, and glut and postural strengthening.
-When you feel ready to move on from these classes, our Foundation reformer/mat pilates classes is a great next step, as is our Slow Flow yoga class.
-It is recommended to be cleared by our physios before joining our more challenging dynamic pilates or vinyasa yoga classes.
+We focus on deep tummy and pelvic floor muscles, upper back and neck stretching, and glute and postural strengthening.
+When you feel ready to move on from these classes, our Foundation Reformer/Mat Pilates classes is a great next step, as is our Slow Flow yoga class.
+It is recommended to be cleared by our physios before joining our more challenging dynamic Pilates or Vinyasa Yoga classes.

 How do I book or cancel my class?

-Via our website: Click here to view our timetable, and click on the class you’d like to join.
+Via our website: Click here to view our timetable and click on the class you’d like to join.
 Follow the prompts to purchase the class/pack you wish.
-To cancel a booked class, click here or ‘Login’ at the top of our website.
-Once logged in, click the small person icon at the top right corner of the screen, then manage your bookings from there.
+To cancel a booked class, click here to manage your bookings.